-Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Clubs Gaming machines permit.
+Members Clubs and Miners' welfare institutes (but not Commercial Clubs) may apply for a Club Gaming Permit .
 The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in regulations.

 Members clubs and miner's welfare institutes - and also Commercial Clubs - may apply for a Club Machine Permit.
-A Club Gaming machine permit will enable the premises to provide gaming machines (3 machines of categories B, C or D).
+A Club machine permit will enable the premises to provide gaming machines (3 machines of categories B, C or D).
 N.B.
 Commercial Clubs may not site category B3A gaming machines offering lottery games in their club.